SaydsC/PandS-Project/README.md

 Once imported I was able to to use various commmands to draw whole data from the data set or specific data as specified in the column title in the csv file e.g. using commands such as;
-  `data.describe()` to get statistical insight like the count, mean values, standard deviation `data.info()`
+  `data.describe()` to get statistical insight like the count, mean values, standard deviation `data.info()` to prints information about the dataset including the index dtype and columns, non-null values and memory usage.

-I then amended further so that the Dataset summary is not shown while starting the program, but output to analysis.txt.
+I then amended further so that the dataset summary is not shown while starting the program, but output to analysis.txt.

 Function summary_to_file() is created for making the summary and writing it into the file at the same time.
   ```def summary_to_file():```